joewing/memsim/README.md

  - perfect\_prefetch: Perfect prefetcher.
 Takes the following parameter:
    - memory: The contained memory.
  - prefetch: Strided prefetcher.
-Prefetches the address computed by (address * multiplier + stride) Takes the following parameters:
+Prefetches the address computed by (address + stride) Takes the following parameters:
    - memory: The contained memory.
    - stride: The stride size (defaults to 1).
-   - multiplier: The stride multiplier (defaults to 1).
  - spm: Scratchpad memory.
 Takes the following parameters:
    - memory: The contained memory.
    - size: The size of the scratchpad (defaults to 0).
    - latency: The latency of a hit in the scratchpad.
  - stats: Access statistics logger.
 Takes the following parameter:
    - memory: The contained memory.
- - super: Memory hierarchy optimizer (for use with the trace benchmark).
+ - super: Memory hierarchy optimizer.
    Takes the following parameters:
    - memory: The contained memory.
    - optimize: The optimization target (time or writes, defaults to time).
-   - max\_cost: The maximum cost in transistors (defaults to 0).
+   - max\_cost: The maximum cost in block RAMs (defaults to 0).
+   - max\_iterations: The maximum iterations to run without improvement.
  - trace: Access trace logger.
 Takes the following parameter:
    - memory: The contained memory.
- - transform: Address transformer.
+ - offset: Address offset transform.
 Takes the following parameters:
+   - bank: The memory to see the transformed addresses (if present).
+     If not present, addresses are transformed for the memory parameter.
    - memory: The contained memory.
-   - offset: An address offset (exactly one of shift or offset must be specified).
+   - value: A value to add to the address.
+ - shift: Address shift transform.
+Takes the following parameters:
+   - bank: The memory to see the transformed addresses (if present).
+     If not present, addresses are transformed for the memory parameter.
+   - memory: The contained memory.
-   - shift: A number of bits to rotate the address left.
+   - value: The number of bits to shift left.
+ - eor: Address XOR transform.
+Takes the following parameters:
+   - bank: The memory to see the transformed addresses (if present).
+     If not present, addresses are transformed for the memory parameter.
+   - memory: The contained memory.
+   - value: The value to XOR with the address.
+ - flip: Address flip transform.
+Takes the following parameters:
+   - bank: The memory to see the transformed addresses (if present).
+     If not present, addresses are transformed for the memory parameter.
+   - memory: The contained memory.

 Building
 ------------------------------------------------------------------------------